MichaelTrip/kubevirt-portal/.github/temp-pr-description.md

-# Feature Flag Implementation for Cluster VMs
+# Feature Flags Implementation and Navigation Updates

 ## Description
-This PR implements feature flags for the Cluster VMs functionality, allowing better control over feature visibility and access.
+This PR implements feature flags for controlling access to certain functionality, particularly the Cluster VMs page.
+The implementation provides a flexible way to manage feature visibility and access control.

-## Changes Made
+## Changes from CHANGELOG v1.3.1
-From CHANGELOG.md v1.3.1:

 ### Added
 - Feature flag for Cluster VMs page visibility